 Because of the performance impact, a server SHOULD ask for disco features to nest to managing entity when delegation is accepted, and keep them in cache.

-RFC 6120 section 10.1 require in-order processing of stanzas, which may be problematic for this extension: either the server blocks the traffic until the managing entity answer - which can lead to severe performance impact -, or the server doesn't block and may loose order.
+RFC 6120 section 10.1 require in-order processing of stanzas, which may be problematic for this extension: either the server blocks the traffic until the managing entity answers - which can lead to severe performance impact -, or the server doesn't block and may loose order.
 The recommended way is to not block the traffic while waiting for managing entity answer to avoid performance issues.
 A future version of this XEP may include an attribute to request traffic blocking.
 In admin mode the server implementation MAY chooses to have a blocking option (which SHOULD be per namespace, not global).

 If the protocol defined in this specification undergoes a revision that is not fully backwards-compatible with an older version, the XMPP Registrar shall increment the protocol version number found at the end of the XML namespaces defined herein, as described in Section 4 of XEP-0053.